 The Senior Photographer is responsible for visually illustrating campus life by meeting the still photographic needs of the University and assisting in the production of multi-image and multi-media presentations for promotional use by the University.

 Education: At least one year of college credit in a related field is required.
 A Bachelor's degree with emphasis in photography, art or related field is preferred.

 Skills: The skill level demonstrated must be that of an experienced photographer, which will be determined by a review of a slide portfolio demonstrating abilities in composition, creativity, proper digital darkroom techniques, color and black and white photography.
 The portfolio should include a wide range of images, such as sports photography, portraits, environmentals, group shots, and architecture and consist of not more than 20 images.
+The ability to develop knowledge of, respect for, and skills to engage with those of other cultures or backgrounds is required.
 Management skills such as staff supervision, scheduling, inventory control, and property control are preferred.